 JANIE GEISER is an internationally recognized visual/theater artist and experimental filmmaker, whose work is known for its investigation of the emotional power of inanimate objects, its sense of mystery, and its strength of design.
 "Geiser shares with filmmakers such as Jan Svankmajer the rare ability to make children's toys and seemingly innocent objects ... resonate with the most unsettling, arcane, and adult fears.
 Better still, Geiser gives voice to the reaches of the unconscious, pointing to the abandoned splendor that exists prior to the rules of society and language."
 (Holly Willis, Res, 2004)

 One of the pioneers of the renaissance of American avant-garde object performance, Geiser creates innovative, hypnotic works that integrate a singular visual aesthetic, puppets, film/video and performing objects.
 Geiser's performances have toured nationally and internationally, and her films have been screened at museums and festivals around the globe.
 Geiser has been recognized with an a Guggenheim Fellowship, an OBIE Award, and funding from the NEA, the Rockefeller Foundation, the Henson Foundation, Creative Capital, Jerome Foundation, MAPfund, the Center for Cultural Innovation, The Durfee Foundation, and others.
 Geiser received a 2011 Fellowship for Visual Artists from the California Community Foundation.
-Recent original performance works include Fugitive Time (2014), Clouded Sulphur (death is a knot undone) 2013; and The Reptile Under the Flowers, which premiered in 2011 and was presented at the 2013 Toy Theater Festival at Arts at St. Ann's in Brooklyn.
+Recent original performance works include Fugitive Time (2014), Clouded Sulphur (death is a knot undone) 2013; Clouded Sulphur was presented as part of the 2013 RADAR/LA Festival.
+Geiser’s walk-through diorama performance, The Reptile Under the Flowers, premiered in 2011 and was presented at the 2013 Toy Theater Festival at Arts at St. Ann's in Brooklyn.

-Geiser began making films in 1990, first as an element of her performances and installations, and then as a distinct works for screening and for installations.
-Geiser's films have been screened at the Whitney Museum of American Art, the Guggenheim Museum, the Museum of Modern Art, Pacific Film Archives, the Centre Pompidou, the Salzburg Museum, San Francisco MOMA, LACMA (Los Angeles County Museum of Art) and at numerous festivals, including 10 New York Film Festivals, the Rotterdam International Film Festival, the Toronto Film Festival, the London International Film Festival, San Francisco Film Festival, Oberhausen, and the Hong Kong International Film Festival.
+Geiser began making films in 1990, first as an element of her performances, and then as a distinct works for screenings and installations.
+Geiser's films have been screened at the Whitney Museum of American Art, the Guggenheim Museum, the Museum of Modern Art, Pacific Film Archives, the Centre Pompidou, the Salzburg Museum, The Wexner Center, SFMOMA, LACMA (Los Angeles County Museum of Art) and at numerous festivals, including 12 New York Film Festivals, the Rotterdam International Film Festival, the Toronto Film Festival, the London International Film Festival, San Francisco Film Festival, Oberhausen, and the Hong Kong International Film Festival.

 Geiser's film The Fourth Watch was selected by Film Comment as one of the top ten experimental films of the past decade.
-Her film The Red Book was selected for inclusion in the Smithsonian's National Film Registry.
+Her film The Red Book was selected for inclusion in the National Film Registry of the Library of Congress.

 Her book The Tornado Treaty is in the Artists Book Collection of the Museum of Modern Art.

-Additionally, Geiser is a Co-Director of AUTOMATA, a Los Angeles nonprofit dedicated to the creation, presentation, and preservation of puppet and object performance, experimental film, pre-cinematic attractions, and other lost and neglected forms.
+Geiser is a Co-Founder and Co-Artistic Director of AUTOMATA, a Los Angeles nonprofit dedicated to the creation, presentation, and preservation of puppet and object performance, experimental film and music, pre-cinematic attractions, and other lost and neglected forms.